 On the hike to the sacred waterfalls, with prayer flags always guiding our way, we passed various holy areas, one with stacks of rocks meant to bring good luck.
 The feeling of calm was beautiful.

 To make Yubeng even more lovable, friendly farmers always smiled and waved hello.
 They didn’t have much in the world by way of possessions, but they were surrounded by some of the most beautiful scenery I’ve ever seen.

-Though too snowy and frozen to do all of the three famous treks in the area – frozen lake, sacred lake, and the sacred waterfall – I still enjoyed Yubeng, even in the month that all of the guides suggested staying away due to the snow.
+Though too snowy and frozen to do all of the three famous treks in the area – Frozen/Ice Lake, Sacred/Holy Lake, and the Sacred/Holy Waterfall – I still enjoyed Yubeng, even in the month that all of the guides suggested staying away due to the snow.